oasis-tcs/openc2-jadn/jadn-v1.1.md

 Instances of a Class are objects.
 Objects are not identified by value because two objects instantiated from the same Class, even with the same properties, remain distinct: two objects are never equal.
-Although objects are not values, DataTypes model object features that are values such as public fields and API (getter/setter) views of private state.
+Although objects are not values, DataTypes model object features that are values, such as public fields and API (getter/setter) views of private state.
 Additional differences between DataType and Class include:
 * Collection DataTypes specify if value order is significant.
 Class public fields and API values do not have an order.